Kristof89Szabo/milestonetwothree/src/main/java/com/exam/kubernetes/README.md

         - `etcd`: (cluster brain) key value store about cluster state information.
 Used for Master node know what is the state for Worker Nodes.
-          Example: If new POD creation request come in, Scheduler will not where to deploy because of etcd.
+          Example: If new POD creation request come in, Scheduler will know where to deploy because of etcd.
 - `worker(slave)`

 [READ MORE](https://kubernetes.io/docs/concepts/overview/components/)